helioVictor/simple-counter/README.md

+# Simple Counter

+A counter made with ReactJS.
+Using Styled Components e Ant Design.

-# Getting Started with Create React App
+## Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).